PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/README.md

 ### Designing content that AI agents can Reason over, Act on, and be Evaluated against

-This repository explores how **knowledge and content roles change in AI-first products**, where information is no longer written only for humans but is **actively consumed by autonomous AI systems**.
+This repository will help you understand **"How knowledge and content role is changing in AI-first products**, where information is no longer written solely for humans but is **actively consumed by autonomous AI systems**.

 In traditional setups, content exists to *explain*.
-In agentic systems, content exists to **drive behavior**.
+In agentic systems, content exists to *drive behavior*.

 This project treats knowledge as a **first-class system component** *(structured, versioned, tested, and governed)* much like code.

-The work here reflects real problems faced by AI-native companies building agent-driven products, where content directly impacts system reliability, safety, and outcomes.
+The work here reflects real problems faced by *AI-native companies* building *agent-driven products*, where content directly impacts **system reliability, safety,** and **outcomes**.

 ---